japila-books/apache-spark-internals/docs/storage/BlockDataManager.md

   blockId: BlockId): ManagedBuffer
 ----

-Fetches a block data (as a xref:network:ManagedBuffer.adoc[]) for the given xref:storage:BlockId.adoc[]
+Fetches a block data (as a network:ManagedBuffer.md[]) for the given storage:BlockId.md[]

 Used when:

-* NettyBlockRpcServer is requested to xref:storage:NettyBlockRpcServer.adoc#OpenBlocks[handle a OpenBlocks message]
+* NettyBlockRpcServer is requested to storage:NettyBlockRpcServer.md#OpenBlocks[handle a OpenBlocks message]

-* ShuffleBlockFetcherIterator is requested to xref:storage:ShuffleBlockFetcherIterator.adoc#fetchLocalBlocks[fetchLocalBlocks]
+* ShuffleBlockFetcherIterator is requested to storage:ShuffleBlockFetcherIterator.md#fetchLocalBlocks[fetchLocalBlocks]

 === [[putBlockData]] putBlockData